HyaLii/MCDRNet/ckpt/README.md

 ## Demo

-You could download the pre-trained model from [Baidu Netdisk](https://pan.baidu.com/s/1EebNU8zxfnkXkeo4kuyg8w) (password: ckpt).
+You could download the pre-trained model from [Quark](https://pan.quark.cn/s/6cb9a260af4b) (password: 1P6k).
 Remember to put the pre-trained model into ckpt/

 If you only need the visual results, you could put the test images into test/demo/ and use the following command to restore the test image: